AN INTEGRATED CLASSICAL CATHOLIC CURRICULUM

 In the modern era, academic subjects tend to be compartmentalized so that they operate independently of each other.
 This has done a disservice to students, especially in the areas of history and literature.
-Students study dry dates and figures in history, while puzzling over the extensive amount of historical questions on English exams.
-At SMA, we have aligned and integrated the study of history and literature.
-This means students studying Ancient Greece read Socrates, Plato, Aristotle, and Sophocles.
-Then studying the Middle Ages, they read Chaucer and de Joinville, and so on throughout the ages.
+Students study dry dates and figures in history, while puzzling over the extensive number of historical questions on English exams.
+At SMA, we align and integrate the study of history and literature.
+Students studying Ancient Greece read Socrates, Plato, Aristotle, and Sophocles.
+Then studying the Middle Ages, they read Chaucer and de Joinville, and so on, throughout the ages.
 This method helps students to understand the motivations of some of the most important historical and literary figures, while also understanding the effects of these individuals on society as a whole.

-As a hallmark of classical education, SMA’s history curriculum walks hand-in hand with our literature studies.
+As a hallmark of classical education, our history curriculum walks hand-in-hand with our literature studies.
 History is studied chronologically, allowing students to see how the actions of people influenced future civilizations.
 More than just names, places, and dates, history is a study that encompasses a careful examination of people and events of the past.
 It looks at the consequences, both heroic and tragic, that have played a role in the shaping of our modern world.
-Through the lens of Catholic morality, students gain wisdom and understanding and develop a sense of compas-sion.
-In addition to text books, primary source documents and biographies are read.
+Through the lens of Catholic morality, students gain wisdom and understanding and develop a sense of compassion.
+In addition to text books, primary source documents and biographies are studied.
 Teachers engage all students in thought-provoking class discussions.

-Students build on the works which they study in English classes, such as Summa Theologica.
+Students build on the works studied in their English classes, such as Summa Theologica.
 They learn about philosophical inquiry.
 They trace philosophy throughout history up to the modern day.
 Schools of Philosophy are carefully studied and evaluated.
 Special attention is paid to the Church’s extensive philosophical tradition.

-This course will serve as an overview of the basic fundamentals of the Catholic faith.
-Students increase their understanding of the biblical and theological underpinnings of the teachings of the faith.
+Theology classes serve as an overview of the basic fundamentals of the Catholic faith and students increase their understanding of its biblical and theological underpinnings.
 They cover: the existence of God, the Universal Church, the Sacraments, the Decalogue, the Beatitudes, as well as the relationship between the Old and New Testament.
 Students learn the theology behind the practice of the faith.
-Students use the Didache series, as well as the Catechism of the Catholic Church, and Bible.
+Students use the Didache series, as well as the Catechism of the Catholic Church and the Bible.
 In addition to content, students are encouraged to practice the virtues and corporal works of mercy.

-With half of English vocabulary and much of the language of modern science and law stemming from Latin roots, SMA students are well equipped for success in a variety of fields.
+With half of English vocabulary and much of the language of modern science and law stemming from Latin roots, our students are well-equipped for success in a variety of fields.
 Studies also show that Latin students consistently outperform their peers on the SAT test.
-In The Lost Tools of Learning Dorothy Sayers states, “I will say at once, quite firmly, that the best grounding for education is the Latin grammar.
+In The Lost Tools of Learning, Dorothy Sayers states, “I will say at once, quite firmly, that the best grounding for education is the Latin grammar.
 I say this, not because Latin is traditional and medieval, but simply because even a rudimentary knowledge of Latin cuts down the labor and pains of learning almost any other subject by at least fifty percent.”
 Two years of Latin study are required for graduation.

-The realm of mathematics is primarily in the mind, it strengthens the ability of the student to handle abstraction.
-Mathematics involves measurement, quantity, and logic, and as such, trains the mind to think clearly.
+The realm of Mathematics is primarily in the mind, where it strengthens the ability of the student to handle abstraction.
+It involves measurement, quantity, and logic, and as such, trains the mind to think clearly.

-Science helps the student develop an appreciation of the order and beauty of creation. and introduces the student to the scientific disciplines.
-Through classroom instruction and experimental investigation, they will discover the interconnection of all branches of science and will develop the ability to link their growing knowledge of the physical world to other components of the school curriculum.
+Science helps students develop an appreciation for the order and beauty of creation while introducing them to the scientific disciplines.
+Through instruction and experimentation, they learn the interconnection of all branches of science and become able to link knowledge of the physical world to other elements of our curriculum.

 SENIOR SCIENCE ELECTIVE